blold/help-center/docs/3_Making Deposits/README.md

 ![Deposit-007a.png](https://nauticus.exchange/help/images/Exchange/Deposit/Deposit-007a.png)

-- In the next screen you will be presented with all of the information your bank will need in order to make the transfer
+- In the next screen you will be presented with all of the information your bank will need in order to make the transfer.

 ![Deposit-008.png](https://nauticus.exchange/help/images/Exchange/Deposit/Deposit-008.png)